eranws/brainfart/readme.md

 i did it; but you; didn't ;
 fart is an immediate editor publishing tool
 TypeError: integer argument expected, got float - cv.circle, just try a tiny bit
+- use fart as a shortcut for brainfart --fart "msg"